-A reversing entry is a journal entry made in an accounting period, which reverses selected entries made in the immediately preceding accounting period.
-The reversing entry typically occurs at the beginning of a reporting period.
-A reversing entry is commonly used in situations when either revenue or expenses were accrued in the preceding period, and you do not want the accruals to remain in the accounting system for another period.
+A reversing entry is a journal entry made in an accounting period, which reverses selected entries made in the immediately preceding period.
+The reversing entry typically occurs at the beginning of an accounting period.
+It is commonly used in situations when either revenue or expenses were accrued in the preceding period, and the accountant does not want the accruals to remain in the accounting system for another period.

-It is extremely easy to forget to manually reverse an entry in the following period, so it is customary to designate the original journal entry as a reversing entry in the accounting software when you create it.
+It is extremely easy to forget to manually reverse an entry in the following period, so it is customary to designate the original journal entry as a reversing entry in the accounting software when it is created.
 This is done by clicking on a "reversing entry" flag.
-The software then automatically creates the reversing entry for you in the following accounting period.
+The software then automatically creates the reversing entry in the following period.

 Example of a Reversing Journal Entry

-To explain the concept, the following entry shows an expense accrual in January for an $18,000 expense item for which the supplier's invoice has not yet arrived:
+To illustrate the concept, the following entry shows an expense accrual in January for an $18,000 expense item for which the supplier's invoice has not yet arrived:

 | Accrued expenses

 You now create the following reversing entry at the beginning of the February accounting period.
 This leaves the original $18,000 expense in the income statement in January, but now creates a negative $18,000 expense in the income statement in February.